Federal Trade Commission (FTC) State Engagement

 Antitrust relief is a priority for physicians.
 The AMA stands ready to work with our state medical associations and national medical specialty societies to address this concerning trend of FTC engagement.
 Please see the resources below for more information on FTC engagement at the state level.

-Please contact Kristin Schleiter, JD, Legislative Attorney, with any questions.
+Please contact Kristin Schleiter, JD, Senior Legislative Attorney, with any questions.

 Antitrust law and state medical boards